brikis98/terratest/docs/README.md

 The navigation sidebar is built in `_includes/collection_browser/navigation/_collection_toc.html`.

 First, the script groups documents of the given collection by categories.
-The categories makes the uppermost level in the navigation sidebar.
+Categories make the uppermost level in the navigation sidebar.
 Then, within each category, the script adds documents titles to the navigation under specific categories.
 Documents are sorted by `order` field set in frontmatter section.
 Next, headings from each document are being extracted and added to the navigation.